 #4: The holidays are NOT cheap – One young and very enthusiastic “rep” of World Ventures [the same one who said I’ll be regretting] offered to show me how travel would be much more affordable once I joined WV.
 So I said ok, I’m planning a trip to the Maldives, how much would my holiday cost?
 He logged in to the WV site and found the figures for me and lo and behold, they were much steeper than what I’d found via my own research!

 So no, holidays are NOT cheaper with WV.
 If anything, they are more expensive as you have to pay a joining fee to get into the whole WV programme.

 Don’t ask me about the fees (I don’t have the details as I obviously did not join WV) but check out the comments below, to find the answer.

-#5: The insiders have already revealed that the company is not what it seems to be.
-If you fall prey, you can only blame yourself for not doing simple research online first OR believing that friend of yours who just wants to make some money off YOU.
-I’ve read a couple of insider accounts online.
-But you can simply scroll through the comments on this blogpost for an idea.
+#5: The insiders have already shared their take on the company.
+You should do some simple research online first.
+I’ve read a couple of those insider accounts online.
+But you can simply scroll through the comments on this blogpost for an idea. 🙂

 Update: My response to all those horrible WV people who have sent me nasty emails or left horrid comments here.

 And here’s one particular comment from a WV dude who hasn’t got his facts right: https://workingwithgrace.wordpress.com/2013/12/29/why-i-believe-some-world-ventures-members-are-wasting-their-time/